jtsui23-code/jtsui23-code-5243Algorithm/Assignments/P02/src/README.md

 **Inserts — O(n) due to shifting:**

 ```
-insert(42) into a sorted array of 10,000 elements:
-  step 1: binary search finds insertion point at index 3750  → 13 comparisons
-  step 2: shift elements 3750..9999 one position to the right → 6,250 structural ops
-  step 3: place 42 at index 3750                              → 1  structural op

 Across 10,000 inserts into a growing array:
   insert #1    → shift ~0    elements